chicio/chicio.github.io/_posts/2018-12-02-react-native-modules-bridge-communication-activitiy-fragment-android.md

 The architecture we put in place is based on a **Event Bus** in which the Native Modules bridges notify the subscribed Activities/Fragments of the actions to be executed.
 So each one of them is subscribed to specific events to which they are able to respond.
- We choose [Otto](http://square.github.io/otto/) as event bus library (we don't want to reinvent the wheel :AAAAAA:).
+ We choose [Otto](http://square.github.io/otto/) as event bus library (we don't want to reinvent the wheel :bomb:).
 Let's start from the `MainActivity`.
 In it there's only a button with an action to start the React Native modal activity

 ```java